 C&A follows the UN Guiding Principles on Business and Human Rights.
-We are fully aware of the roles and responsibilities that we have as a company.
-During the last year, we also embedded the OECD Due Diligence Guidance for Responsible Supply Chains in the garment and footwear sector to properly identify, prioritise, and manage risk throughout our supply chain.
-This ongoing exercise aligns with C&A’s work with the German Partnership for Sustainable Textiles and the Dutch Covenant for Sustainable Apparel and Textile, and the industry-wide Action, Collaboration, Transformation (ACT) initiative.
+We are fully aware of the roles and responsibilities we have as a company.
+We have embedded the OECD Due Diligence Guidance for Responsible Supply Chains in the garment and footwear sector to properly identify, prioritise, and manage risk throughout our supply chain.
+This ongoing exercise aligns with C&A’s work with the German Partnership for Sustainable Textiles, the Dutch Covenant for Sustainable Apparel and Textile, and the industry-wide Action, Collaboration, Transformation (ACT) initiative.

 We have defined the top four challenges faced by our suppliers and created long-term engagement strategies for each challenge.
 We are committed to seeking out solutions to eradicate practices such as excessive overtime and wages, undisclosed subcontracting, fire and building safety, restrictions to freedom of association and labour rights in our key sourcing countries.
 We will continue to work in partnership with other leading organisations and civil society to drive change across the industry.

 Over the past several years we have identified four priority challenges that significantly affect the working conditions in our supply chain.
 These issues are complex and usually interconnected in the unique contexts of the various countries that we source our products from.
 Because of this, it takes time, collective action, influence, and partnerships to deliver sustainable change.